Getting the Most From Wall Anchors

 When To Use Wall Anchors

 Note! – If you have purchased an item such as an exterior garden fitting, or interior fitting such as a bathroom rail, small cabinet or the like, most of these come with wall plugs or fixings that simply aren’t up to the job.
-They are usually zinc plated that are poorly treated for corrosion and have inferior plastic plugs.
+They are usually zinc plated poorly treated for corrosion and have inferior plastic plugs.

 Do yourself a favor and dump these for something that will be capable of not only better supporting your new item but will be more corrosion resistant.